 The Frédéric Back Tree Pavilion, set in the northeast corner of the Jardin botanique de Montréal, highlights the importance of trees and forests in our lives and showcases the Arboretum's collections.
 Since July 1996, it introduces visitors to the scientific, ecological, economic, artistic and cultural dimensions of trees.

 The Frédéric Back Tree Pavilion is located on Rosemont Boulevard, between 28th and 29th Avenue, east of Pie-IX Boulevard.

 Address for paratransit : 4500, boul.
-Rosemont.
-Please do not use as postal address.
+Rosemont (Please do not use as postal address).

 The architectural design is based on an interpretation of the tree shape symbolizing a pillar.
 In keeping with the theme of the site, wood in different forms and worked in different ways was used as the basic material.

 Local wood, from species found in Québec and elsewhere in Canada, has pride of place.
-White pine, balsam fir, white spruce, sugar maple, yellow birch and Douglas fir were all used in the structure or finish.
-The supporting beams, large pieces of laminated white spruce, were made especially for the Tree Pavilion.
+White pine, balsam fir, white spruce, sugar maple, yellow birch and Douglas fir were all used in the structure or finish of the building.

 Over half the total area of the Jardin botanique de Montréal is devoted to the Arboretum and its impressive collections.
 Its 40 hectares are home to almost every species of tree capable of growing in our climate.

 In this veritable forest in the heart of the city, visitors can see the way nature changes from season to season.
 There are species native to Quebec and many cultivars imported from all over the world.
 All are identified and grouped by family and genus.